caroldinh/urlocalcyborg/about.markdown

 ### UR LOCAL CYBORG is:

-A twenty-something zinester trying to define the local new media scene (and subsequently, “local”, “new media”, “scene”, “local new media”, and “new media scene”).
+A twentysomething zinester trying to define the local new media scene (and subsequently, “local”, “new media”, “scene”, “local new media”, and “new media scene”).

 A high school student paper dropout who realized too late they would have really enjoyed art journalism.

-A B.S. candidate in a computating program who should have pursued an English degree.
+A computing B.S. who should have majored in English.

 Writing under the influence of (among others):